 The Drama PGDE begins with an LJMU induction early in September.
 Our, student teachers normally spend Fridays (and sometimes the occasional full week) on campus and the other 4 days in school.
 Later in the year, students return to LJMU for additional full training weeks, but spend 5 days on placement in schools.

 LJMU is unique in the North West in offering a Post Graduate Diploma in Education together with Qualified Teacher Status.
-This means that our Drama teaching graduates are already two thirds of the way towards a Masters, which many go on to complete during their early career.
+This means that our Drama teaching graduates are skilled teachers already two thirds of the way towards a Masters, which many go on to complete during their early career.

 In order to achieve Qualified Teacher Status, you will demonstrate that you are able to meet all the requirements of the Teachers’ Standards.
 This aspect of assessment is largely undertaken by our school-based mentors.
 LJMU staff are in regular contact with all trainees on placement, undertake co-observations of their teaching and Quality Assure the school-based training across the Partnership.

 The Postgraduate Diploma is taught and assessed through 4 Modules.
 The Award of QTS forms one of these Modules.
 You will also be assessed by completing two essays based on your classroom practice, (one of which focuses on the development of a Scheme of Work) and delivering a case-study presentation.